 Here’s a list of workfare schemes

-Below is a list of existing and past workfare schemes, with a brief description of what each of them involves and how you might be affected by sanctions by having to take part in them.
+A list of current and past workfare schemes, with a brief description of what each of them involves and how you might be affected by sanctions by having to take part in them.

-- Mandatory Work Activity (MWA)* – The scheme mandates four weeks’ unpaid work for up to 30 hours a week.
+Mandatory Work Activity (MWA).
+The scheme mandated four weeks’ unpaid work for up to 30 hours a week.
 Although the government claims it is “community work”, its definition of this includes working “for the profit of the host organisation.”.
-Claimants can face losing benefits for 3 months the first time they do not take part, and this can go up to 3 years for the third time.
+Claimants faced losing benefits for 3 months the first time they do not take part, and this can go up to 3 years for the third time.
 Claimants can, and are, referred to MWA at any point in their claim.

 There are also some schemes that, while officially voluntary to start the scheme, they still involve coercion since refusal to participate can lead to claimants being forced onto one of the above compulsory schemes (see this blog for more details on why they are still workfare):